 Setting boundaries with loved ones can be hard to do, and even harder to stick with.
 Whether it's saying no to a night out with friends or cutting ties with a member of your family, maintaining healthy boundaries is a way of taking care of yourself and your closest relationships.

 Writer and wellness consultant Alex Elle and therapist and author Andrea Bonior share their best techniques for making and maintaining boundaries.

 Trusting yourself to know what boundaries you need can be tricky sometimes, especially if you weren't raised with a lot of models for what healthy boundaries look like.
-So get really honest with yourself about the things that you need and want.
-It could be more independence from your parents or a more positive relationship with a sibling.
+Get honest about the things you need and want for your relationships and write them down.
+You could want more independence from your parents or a more positive relationship with a sibling.